Query evaluation by rewriting #

 both data and provenance.

-The rewriting implemented here realises rules (R1)–(R5) from Sen, Maniu & Senellart, ProvSQL: A General System for Keeping Track of the Provenance and Probability of Data.
+The rewriting implemented here realizes rules (R1)–(R5) from Sen, Maniu & Senellart, ProvSQL: A General System for Keeping Track of the Provenance and Probability of Data.

 A correctness proof that Query.rewriting agrees with Query.evaluateAnnotated is

-fully formalised for rules (R1)–(R4): each operator is machine-checked end-to-end.
+fully formalized for rules (R1)–(R4): each operator is machine-checked end-to-end.

 The Diff case splits into an unmatched_eq half (proved via the semijoin